ConsumerLab Review: Are Their Ratings Trustworthy?

 While we believe there is room for minor improvements, we definitely recommend ConsumerLab to any supplement user who wants to ensure the safety and efficacy of the products they're considering purchasing.

-ConsumerLab currently costs $95 for a two year membership, which breaks down to $3.96 per month.
-This is a very reasonable price, and if the membership can save you from purchasing a product that's high in lead or that fails to contain the listed active ingredient, it's definitely worth it.
+This is a very reasonable price, and if the membership can save someone from purchasing a product that's high in lead, or that fails to contain the listed active ingredient, it's definitely worth it.

 We recommend ConsumerLab over Labdoor for supplement reviews and rankings.